Item response theory

 In psychometrics, item response theory (IRT, also known as latent trait theory, strong true score theory, or modern mental test theory) is a paradigm for the design, analysis, and scoring of tests, questionnaires, and similar instruments measuring abilities, attitudes, or other variables.
 It is a theory of testing based on the relationship between individuals' performances on a test item and the test takers' levels of performance on an overall measure of the ability that item was designed to measure.
 Several different statistical models are used to represent both item and test taker characteristics.
 Unlike simpler alternatives for creating scales and evaluating questionnaire responses, it does not assume that each item is equally difficult.
 This distinguishes IRT from, for instance, Likert scaling, in which "All items are assumed to be replications of each other or in other words items are considered to be parallel instruments".
 By contrast, item response theory treats the difficulty of each item (the item characteristic curves, or ICCs) as information to be incorporated in scaling items.

-It is based on the application of related mathematical models to testing data.
-Because it is often regarded as superior to classical test theory, it is the preferred method for developing scales in the United States, especially when optimal decisions are demanded, as in so-called high-stakes tests, e.g., the Graduate Record Examination (GRE) and Graduate Management Admission Test (GMAT).
+IRT is based on the application of mathematical models to testing data.
+Because of its ability to handle more complicated testing situations compared to classical test theory, IRT is the preferred method in several high-stakes assessments including the Graduate Record Examination (GRE) and Graduate Management Admission Test (GMAT).